 Workforce 21C provides consulting and training to help employers meet the challenges of today’s changing workforce.
 We focus on advancing women into leadership positions, preventing family responsibilities discrimination, and implementing bias-free flexible work arrangements.
 Our expertise complements and expands employee retention and engagement initiatives, diversity and inclusion programs, inter-generational team building, and employee wellness programs.

-Cynthia Thomas Calvert, a nationally-recognized expert in Family Responsibilities Discrimination law, is president of Workforce 21C.
+Cynthia Thomas Calvert, a nationally-recognized expert in Family Responsibilities Discrimination law, is the principal of Workforce 21C.
 She helps employers manage today’s evolving workforce, including preventing family responsibilities discrimination and gender discrimination, implementing nonstigmatized flexible work programs, and creating inclusive workplace cultures.

 Cynthia is a lawyer, speaker, writer and consultant who, with Joan C. Williams, pioneered the research behind FRD.
 She serves as the Senior Advisor for Family Responsibilities Discrimination at the Center for WorkLife Law (WLL), based at the University of California Hastings College of the Law, where she was previously Deputy Director from 2003 to 2010.
 She was also the co-founder and co-director of the Project for Attorney Retention, WLL’s initiative to promote flexible schedules in legal employment.
 At both WLL and PAR, she led groundbreaking studies of family responsibilities discrimination, professional advancement on flexible schedules, obstacles to successful implementation of flexible work programs, and the advancement of women in the workplace.